Warning over 'preventable' wildfires

 A warning for an increased risk of wildfires is in place across Scotland until Thursday.

-It came as firefighters continued to battle three large wildfires in the Highlands.
+It came as firefighters battled three large wildfires in the Highlands.

-Thirty fire service personnel were trying to contain a heath fire near Sligachan on the Isle of Skye.
+They are still tackling two of the fires at Upper Diabeg in Torridon and in Strathcarron which broke out on Sunday.

-And the Scottish Fire and Rescue Service called in a helicopter to waterbomb a blaze at Upper Diabeg in Torridon.
+A third fire, near Sligachan on the Isle of Skye, was later extinguished.

 Mr Farquharson said: "Right now, many firefighters across Scotland are actively tackling wildfires, working to protect our communities and their efforts have to be commended.